-- Greek yogurt- I prefer using plain greek yogurt (this is what I buy), but you could use anything along those lines)
+- Greek yogurt- I prefer using plain greek yogurt, like the plain Fage 5% yogurt, but anything along those will work

 - Lemon zest- This is what really makes the flavor so bright!
 The zest just adds the best zing and vibrancy.
 I wouldn’t skip it!

 - Eggs- The eggs helps bind the recipe.
 You could substitute with flax or chia eggs.

 - Poppyseed- This makes it lemon poppyseed of course.
 However, if you want, you could substitute for chia seeds for the same look but not the exact same flavor.